 New England goes through many seasons and no 2 years are usually the same.
-We can get buried in 6′ of snow and below freezing temperatures for 2 months out of the year or have wet springs and then summer drought conditions and temperatures in the high 90s like last summer.
-Sometimes we get a delayed rainy cold spring like this year and now lots of pollen in the air or we don’t get a spring at all like the last few seasons.
+We can get buried in 6′ of snow and below freezing temperatures for 2 months out of the year or have wet springs and then stormy summer conditions with temperatures in the high 90s like last summer.
+Sometimes we get a delayed rainy cold spring like this year and then lots of plant growth with pollen in the air and it seems like we don’t get a spring at all like the last few seasons.
 You just never know!

 What we do know is that the severe weather elements like rain and snow along with freezing or hot temperatures impact our outdoor lawns and structures.
-This can be seen especially with improper drainage-whether it’s your gutter downspouts or driveways, or even lawns that are not pitched correctly and you can see standing water during snow melting in the spring or rainstorms.
-Besides little critters and insects, I’ve found that water is the number one culprit to damaging, cracking and shifting patios, walkways, driveways and foundations.
+Over time, this can be seen especially with improper drainage-whether it’s your gutter downspouts or driveways, or even lawns that are not pitched correctly and you can see standing water during snow melting in the spring or summer rainstorms.
+Besides little critters and insects, I’ve found that water is the number one culprit to damaging, cracking and shifting patios, walkways, driveways and foundations and hill sides.

 Each year customers call up looking for solutions to fix their sinking poured concrete patio or sidewalk that now has become a trip hazard especially for the elderly.
 Plus the damaged areas are a nightmare to shovel snow and because of this the cycle continues with freezing snow/water expanding the cracks and holes and then melting in spring creating a bigger problem.
 Depending on your particular budget, there are a few solutions and you can check out comparing poured or stamped concrete versus Concrete Pavers HERE first to help you make your decision.